prebid/prebid.github.io/dev-docs/bidders/rubicon.md

 | `language`     | recommended | Indicates the language of the content video, in ISO 639-1/alpha2.
 Highly recommended for successful monetization for pre-, mid-, and post-roll video ads.
 Not applicable for interstitial and outstream. | `'en'`  | `string`  |

 {: .alert.alert-warning :}
 For Prebid.js 2.5 and later, the Rubicon adapter has greater support in MediaTypes.
-See the example below.

 Here's a video example for Prebid.js 2.5 or later: